daisygunn/grow-restaurant/README.md

 14. As an admin user I can prevent guests from submitting reservation requests for full slots so that I can efficiently manage customer expectations and prevent a backlog of bookings.
 15. As a user I can find a navigation bar and footer so that I can see what content there is on the website.
 16. As a user I can send a contact form to the restaurant so that I can receive additional information.
-17. As a logged in customer I can edit/delete an existing enquiry so that I can make changes if required online.
+17. As a logged-in customer I can edit/delete an existing enquiry so that I can make changes if required online.
 18. As a user I can edit my customer information so that I can make sure my details are up to date for any future communication with the restaurant.

 ## Scope